 I heard that, when my friend’s son broke this large red bowl, he started crying very badly.
 He probabely thought that there was nothing to be done about the bowl and that it should be thrown away.
 I really wanted to do my best to repair the bowl and show to my friend’s son the magic of kintsugi.
 With kintsugi, broken items are not only repaired, they are turned into new pieces of art.
 I really liked imagining my friend’s reaction when he would see the repaired bowl.
 I was pretty sure that he had never seen real kintsugi so that was very exciting and I was determined to make his encounter with kintsugi as memorable as I could.

 FAQ1: How many broken pieces can we repair with kintsugi?

-I’m often asked the maximum number of broken pieces which I can repair with kintsugi.
+I’m often asked what is the maximum number of broken pieces that can be put back together with kintsugi.

 FAQ2: Should we stick pieces one by one or all at once?

-The pressure goes up to down because of gravity and its weight.
+The reason is that air pressure goes up and then down because of gravity and its weight.
 It is especially important for long items.
 Please see a few examples below.